 Homemade Bread is Healthier

-Well y’all already know that I make an effort to supply my handsome RancherMan with his favorite Homemade Sandwich Bread, He loves it so much more than the commercial stuff and I feel good knowing that my bread is filled with only natural ingredients I recognize and can pronounce.
-Plus DANG, the
+I try to supply my handsome RancherMan with his favorite Homemade Sandwich Bread, He loves it so much more than the commercial stuff.

 lazy-girl er, I mean efficient side of me loves that my *KitchenAid Mixer makes it so much easier!

-But I find myself lately with an extra supply of oatmeal.
-Although I’m using it often with both hot, hearty Flavored Oatmeal as well as my own Homemade Pumpkin Granola for breakfasts, I wonder if I can amend my bread recipe to use up some of these healthy oats too.
-As it turns out yes I can, and with surprisingly delicious results!
+But one day I found myself with an extra supply of oatmeal.
+Although I’m using it often with hearty Flavored Oatmeal as well as my own Homemade Pumpkin Granola for breakfasts, I also amended my bread recipe to use up some of these healthy oats too.

-I’m extremely pleased with the taste of this oatmeal version of my homemade bread.
+I’m extremely pleased with the taste of this oat version of my homemade bread.
 Plus it came out deliciously soft.
-But although the bread was delicious, my method of affixing the raw oats on top of the loaves didn’t work.
-Almost all of it fell off as I was cutting of the bread.

 - 1/2 cup milk